Chris-wa-He/amazon-q-cli-workshop/ec2-master-lab/README.en.md

 - An EC2 instance in the private subnet for network analysis
 - Security groups (initially not allowing SSH access)
 - Network ACLs (restricting public access)
-- IAM roles and instance profiles

 ## Lab Steps

 ### Step 1: Deploy CloudFormation Template

-1. Download the `template.yaml` file from this lab directory
-2. Deploy the CloudFormation template using AWS CLI or AWS Management Console:
+Deploy the CloudFormation template to create the resources needed for the lab:

 ```bash
 aws cloudformation create-stack \